 Use these criteria to send to a segment of your subscribers based on which of your stores they've purchased from.

 Combine Segmentation Criteria

 Purchase activity can be used in conjunction with other segmenting criteria in your account to target specific groups of subscribers.
-You could combine purchase history with member ratings and send to your most loyal customers who recently spent a large amount of money.
+You could combine purchase history with contact ratings and send to your most loyal customers who recently spent a large amount of money.